Salary Indemnity Plan (SIP)—Short term

 Am I entitled to SIP short-term if I have withdrawn

 from the long-term portion of the plan?

-All members pay the short-term portion of the SIP fee and are entitled to apply
+All contract teachers pay the short-term portion of the SIP fee and are

 Why do I have to use my sick leave entitlements before

 Your local association has negotiated sick leave provisions into your local

 collective agreement.
 These provisions place the onus on the employer